magknight/aviatorsDocs/docs/faq.md

 ## My serial key has run out of activations
 If your key has run out of activations, you can contact us on the forums, social media or by email to add more activations.

+## How do I enable rain effects?
+Rain effects, provided by librain are enabled in the EFB's settings page.
+The setting is located on page 2.

 ## How do I trigger cabin announcements?
 Announcements are operated from the COMM pages within the MFDs.
 To activate this page, click COMM on one of the MFD control sets, then click CABIN.